Onkar-Satale/Portfolio/README.md

-# 🚀 Portfolio Website (Full Stack MERN)
+# 🚀 Portfolio Website

-A modern, full-stack portfolio web application built using React, Node.js, and Express.
+A modern, portfolio web application built using React, Tailwidn CSS.
 This project showcases my skills, projects, and experience with a dynamic and interactive UI.

 ---